szilard/benchm-ml/README.md

-One can see the AUC on the test set decreases after 1000 iterations (overfitting). xgboost has a handy early stopping option (`early_stop_round = k`: training will stop if performance keeps getting worse consecutively for `k` rounds).
+One can see the AUC on the test set decreases after 1000 iterations (overfitting). xgboost has a handy early stopping option (`early_stop_round = k`: training will stop if performance e.g. on a holdout set keeps getting worse consecutively for `k` rounds).

 Doing an extensive search for the best model is not the main goal of this project.
 Nevertheless, a quick exploratory search in the hyperparameter space has been conducted using xgboost (with the early stopping option).
+For this a separate validation set of size 100K from 2007 data not used in the test set has been generated.